-Explain to your class that in Western countries, exchanging gifts is a tradition at Christmas time.
-Ask each student to come up with a list of presents they are going to buy for friends and family.
-Let them role play the shopping scenario in pairs.
+Explain to your class that exchanging gifts is a tradition at Christmas time in Western countries.
+Ask each student to come up with a list of presents they will buy for friends and family.
+Then, let them role-play the shopping scenario in pairs.

 When they finish the group activity, get them to recount their travels, how many different places they had to go to, what they bought, etc.

 Teaching English to adults is not difficult if your lessons cover learning and improving the four skills.
 During the holiday season, you can teach speaking, writing, reading, and listening using Christmas themed material to boost their learning while getting them into the festive spirit as well.